Al-Mutawakkil Yahya Sharaf ad-Din: Ottoman intervention

-After three decades of struggles, al-Mutawakkil Yahya Sharaf ad-Din was able to impose his authority over the most of the Zaidi communities in Yemen, together with several Sunni areas.
+After three decades of struggles, al-Mutawakkil Yahya Sharaf ad-Din was able to impose his authority over most of the Zaidi communities in Yemen, together with several Sunni areas.
 The imam was assisted by his sons, in particular al-Mutahhar.
 He thus resurrected the Zaidi imamate after a long period of disunity and much of the southern highlands and northern Tihamah was brought under his control.
 However, the Ottoman Turks had a vital interest in securing Yemen, which was described as being "more flourishing than the province of Egypt".
 At this time the Portuguese seafarers had become a nuisance in the Indian Ocean region, threatening to cut off trade between the Red Sea and the Indian coast.
 There were therefore good strategical reasons to control south-western Arabia.
 An Ottoman expedition established a small enclave in Zabid in 1539, but their little enclave was contained by the imam's forces for eight years.
 However, dissension within the imam's immediate family played into the Turks' hands.
 His ablest son, al-Mutahhar, even urged the Ottoman commander in Zabid to attack the lands of the imam.